 We have experienced warmer temperatures in the UK and other parts of Europe, which can be attributed to climate change.
 Factors such as thermal expansion, melting of glaciers, and human-emitted greenhouse gases all contribute to the rising temperatures, and consequently a rise in sea levels.

-In efforts to show the urgency of sea level rise, GreenMatch analysed data published by Climate Central and prepared a map to illustrate some of the most cherished landmarks that are at risk of sea level rise.
-The map evaluates the threat of sea level rise by 2050, as well as by the year 2100.
+In efforts to show the urgency of sea level rise, GreenMatch analysed data published by Climate Central showing some of the most cherished landmarks that are at risk of sea level rise.
+This research evaluates the threat of sea level rise by 2050, as well as by the year 2100.

 According to our findings, historical and cultural landmarks loved by generations are threatened from disappearing in 30 years time if temperatures continue to rise.